 Please scroll down to below recipe card for exact measurements.

-- Fresh Large Scallops: about 1.5 - 2 inches wide in diameter.
-Or substitute with thawed frozen scallops if you can't find fresh ones.
+- Fresh Large Scallops: Choose scallops that are 1.5 - 2 inches wide in diameter.
+Avoid using small ones.
+Or use frozen scallops if you can't find fresh ones.

-- Fresh Asparagus: or substitute with broccolini, broccoli florets, or green beans.
+- Fresh Asparagus: Or use broccolini, broccoli, or green beans.

-- Freshly-Squeezed Lemon Juice: no artificial lemon juice as this is a key ingredient!
+- Freshly-Squeezed Lemon Juice: Avoid using artificial lemon juice as this is a key ingredient.

 - Garlic Cloves

-- Extra Virgin Olive Oil: or substitute with a neutral cooking oil, like avocado oil or vegetable oil.
+- Extra Virgin Olive Oil: Or use a neutral cooking oil, like avocado oil or vegetable oil.

 Variations